Calamari/work-timer/README.md

 - Terminal commands are to found within `index.js`.
 Call like this: `./index.js start MyProject1`
 - Webfrontend is found in `server.js`.
 Start server like this: `node server.js`

+## Development

+We use foundation scss and ruby sass to compile it css.

+- Run watching of sass via `bundle exec compass watch`

+If node and node-sass would find libsass again, I would use this:

+- Run gulp watch tasks `gulp dev`